MarcoAlvesa/Lunar-Landing/README.md

 - **fc1**: represents the first fully connection between the input layer and the first fully connected layer, the parameters is the state_size and the number of neurons, there is no rule of thumb to tell the optimal number of neurons but extensive experimentation to build a performance AI that manages to land properly on the moon led to the choice of 64 neurons.
 - **fc2**: represents the second fully connection layer, the first parameter is the number of neurons in the fist fully connected layer, if the archtecture were build with 2 connections layers, the second parameter would be the number of discrete actions, however, in this case, the second layer want to have another fully connected layer, so the second parameter is again 64.
 - **fc3**: the third and final fully connection layer, again, the first parameter is the number of neuron in the previously layer, 64, the second parameter is the number of discrete action of the space ship, determine by action_size.

+### Setting up the environment

+the environment setup is configured by Gymnasium function make and in this case the chosen environment is LunarLander-v3, also, the variable of the environment defines the state shape, state size, and the number of actions.